 Christmas carols, which originated centuries earlier, were published in books and sang for fun.

 In addition, the Victorians can be credited for the commercialization of Christmas.
-It was during the period that decorating the house became the popular thing to do at the holidays.
+It was during this period that decorating the house became the popular thing to do at the holidays.
 Gift giving also became a staple of holiday celebrations.
-What began as simple, practical homemade gifts and foods moved to larger, store-bought gifts.
+What began with simple, practical homemade gifts and foods moved to larger, store-bought items.

 You can blame your increased waistline around the holidays on the Victorians, too.
 They were the ones who introduced holiday candies and who solidified what we consider a traditional Christmas dinner.

 The Concept of Childhood

 Finally, you can blame the Victorians for the privilege you had as a kid to be a kid.

-Before this time, children were put to work at a young age, either in the home or in a workplace.
-Some of this sprang from necessity, but some of it came from the belief that work saved children from evil.
+Before this time, children were put to work at a young age, either in the home or at a workplace.
+Some of this was necessity, but some of it came from the belief that work saved children from evil.

 Eventually, child-labor laws went into effect and children were required to attend school.
 Victorians had a strict concept of family, and childhood became viewed as an important part of a person’s development.

 As children’s primary job became that of scholar, they were afforded time to play.
-The toy industry began, and both the Boy and Girl Scouts were founded.
+The toy industry had its start, and both the Boy Scouts and Girl Scouts were founded.
 Children’s literature was published for the first time.

 The Victorians also invented the playground and children’s fashions.